Certification as an Instructor or Coach signals:

 Different Types of Certification

 All coaches certified before then were labeled as Coach 1, 2, 3 or 4.
 The Coach 1 requirements were similar to those of the current Competition Coach, Coach 2 to Competition Coach Specialist and 3 similar to High Performance (HP) 1.
-These coaches retain the certificate they earned and maintain active status and familiarity with the new standards and rider/driver development programs through professional development offered by the Ontario Equestrian Federation (OEF), Equine Canada (EC) and CAC.
+These coaches retain the certificate they earned and maintain active status and familiarity with the new standards and rider/driver development programs through professional development offered by the Ontario Equestrian Federation (OEF), Equestrian Canada (EC) and CAC.

 Instructor of Beginner